YadavNeelam09/YadavNeelam09/README.md

 - 🤝 I’m looking for help with **soft{Bazar}**

-- 👨‍💻 All of my projects are available at [groupbaazar.in](groupbaazar.in)
+- 👨‍💻 All of my projects are available at [baazargroup.in](groupbaazar.in)

 - 💬 Ask me about **python ,django , javascript, sql Msql.**